Defeating Misclassification Attacks Against Transfer Learning: Related Work

 \textbf{Defences Against Adversarial Machine Learning:} Several approaches can increase the robustness of machine learning systems against adversarial examples.
-The first is adversarial training, which adds adversarial images to the training datasets during system development~\cite{Kurakin16,Tramer17}.
-Others propose to preprocess the inputs before they are sent to the classifiers by extra layers or networks~\cite{Bendale16,Abbasi17,Feinman17}.
-Note that defences such as adversarial training and dropout affect the model accuracy, which are not applicable to sensitive applications.
+The first is adversarial training, which adds adversarial images to the training datasets during system development~\cite{Kurakin16,Tramer17,ZantedeschiNR17,MadryMSTV18}.
+Others propose to preprocess the inputs before they are sent to the classifiers by extra layers or networks~\cite{MaLTL019,Bendale16,AbbasiG17,Xu0Q18}.
+Note that defences such as adversarial training affect the model accuracy, and their implementation is costly, which are less applicable to real-world sensitive applications.
 Recently, Liu \textit{et al.} develop a defence against backdoor attacks via pruning ~\cite{Liu18}.
 However, since the structures and weights of the Student Models are changed during development, their defence cannot be directly used for the transfer learning attacks we target~\cite{Wang18}.
+Another research~\cite{WangWYZL18} using the pruning technique implies updating the parameters of the entire pruned model.
+Note that, updating the entire model will significantly increase the difficulty of training and counteract the benefits of transfer learning.
+Therefore, they are not suitable for transfer learning scenarios.

 We have not found effective yet efficient methods of defeating the transfer learning misclassification attacks~\cite{Wang18}.
 Wang \textit{et al.} suggest two basic approaches which either suffer from accuracy loss or expensive cost.
-One is called Randomizing Input via Dropout which applies dropout for the input layer of the Models while affecting the model accuracy.
+One is called Randomising Input via Dropout which applies dropout for the input layer of the Models while affecting the model accuracy.
 Another is Injecting Neuron Distances, which proposes to break the effectiveness of the attacks by increasing the dissimilarities of the internal features at attack layers.
-The parameters of the whole models are retrained, which requires large computation costs, especially for large and deep neural networks, and reduces the advantages of transfer learning.
+The parameters of the whole model are retrained, which requires large computation costs, especially for large and deep neural networks, and reduces the advantages of transfer learning.
 Besides, the non-targeted attacks can still be effective to the above approaches, as demonstrated in~\cite{Wang18}.